Fire Force: Anime

 A third season was announced in May 2022.
-In July 2024 at Anime Expo, it was announced that the third and final season would air in two split cours, with the first cours aired from April 5 to June 21, 2025, and the second cours scheduled for January 9, 2026, on the Animeism programming block on MBS, TBS, CBC, and other networks.
-(Note: MBS, TBS, and CBC lists the third season's first cours premiere on April 4, 2025, at 25:53, which is effectively April 5 at 1:53 a.m.
+In July 2024 at Anime Expo, it was announced that the third and final season would air in two split cours on the Animeism programming block on MBS, TBS, CBC, and other networks.
+The first cours aired from April 5 to June 21, 2025, while the second cours aired from January 10 to April 4, 2026.
+(Note: MBS, TBS, and CBC listed the third season's first cours premiere on April 4 at 25:53, which is effectively April 5 at 1:53 a.m.
+JST; the second cours premiere was listed on January 9 at 25:53, effectively January 10 at 1:53 a.m.
 JST.)
-Sei Tsuguta replaced Tatsuma Minamikawa on series composition for the season, while the latter returns as series director.
+Sei Tsuguta replaced Minamikawa on series composition for the season, while the latter returned as series director.
 For the first cours, the opening theme song is "Tsuyobi" (強火), performed by Queen Bee, while the ending theme song is "Urusiren" (ウルサイレン), performed by Umeda Cypher.
+For the second cours, the opening theme song is "Ignis" (イグニス, Igunisu), performed by Takanori Nishikawa, while the ending theme song is "Speak of the Devil", performed by Survive Said the Prophet.

 Funimation (later Crunchyroll) streamed the series on its now-defunct FunimationNow service.
-The series was simulcast in Southeast Asia on Aniplus Asia.
 On July 19, 2019, it was announced that Funimation's English dub of the series would begin simulcasting on Adult Swim's Toonami programming block which aired from July 28, 2019, to February 2, 2020.
-The second season aired on the same programming block from November 8, 2020 (two weeks later than its original scheduled date) to May 9, 2021.
+The second season aired on the same programming block from November 8, 2020 (two weeks later than its original scheduled date), to May 9, 2021.
+The series has been simulcast in Southeast Asia on Aniplus Asia.